-The following MPA core learning outcomes are addressed in this course:
+The following MPA core learning outcomes are addressed in this course.
+By the end of this course, students will be able to:

-- Demonstrate familiarity with basic budgeting processes, concepts, and models. - Distinguish among key administrative resource concepts such as efficiency and effectiveness, inputs, outputs, and outcomes, budget and finance and others in public programs.
+- Demonstrate familiarity with basic budgeting processes, concepts, and models. - Distinguish among key administrative resource concepts such as efficiency and effectiveness, inputs, outputs, outcomes, budgeting, and finance in public programs.

-POLICIES
+COURSE POLICIES

-Punctual Attendance Required: Beginning the first day, attendance will be recorded at 12:00 pm.
+Punctual Attendance Required: Beginning the first day of class, attendance will be recorded at 4 pm.
 Per the UNM Student Handbook, a student may be dropped from the course as a consequence of absences from class.
 This attendance requirement applies equally to main-campus students and distance/online students.
-Distance/online students are required to use a desktop computer, a camera, and cable internet or high-speed connection for participating in class.
-Your camera must be on during the class meeting: students not visible to the classroom aren't considered in attendance.
+Online students are expected to use a desktop computer, a camera, and cable internet or high-speed connection for participating in class.
+Your camera must be on during class meetings.
+Students not visible to the professor won't be considered in attendance.